 We have a load of presuppositions for interpreting Scripture.
 And our worldview is flooded with what I described above – the post-Enlightenment, modernist mindset.
 This increased ever-more in the 20th century, perhaps highlighted through slogans like that of Burger King – Have it your way!
 Or there is the all-you-can-eat buffets where we get to pick and choose what we want, and leave the rest that we don’t like behind.
 Everything is about individual choice – from food to clothing to cell phone to internet to education to spiritual life.

 And our worldview still normally runs through that lens of individualism.
 I think it will change more and more as we embrace a more moderate postmodern worldview, but again, another day and another time.

-So, when Scripture is cracked open, or we access it on our iPhone, we head to it with a personal devotional perspective – “God, speak personally to me.
+So, when Scripture is cracked open, or we access it on our smart phone, we head to it with a personal devotional perspective – “God, speak personally to me.
 Speak to me as Scott Lencke.”
 The statements of Scripture are run through the grid of how I, as an individual, can become a better follower of Jesus.
-At times we step outside that construct to think about our local church or our Bible study group.
+At times we step outside that specific construct to think about our local church or our Bible study group.
 But, in general, we as individuals want our “manna for today.”

 Now, this seems harmless.
 Matter of fact, it seems THE right way to approach Scripture.

 How in the world am I to become a better follow of Jesus if I’m not applying Scripture to me as an individual?